GluuFederation/docs-ce-prod/3.1.1/source/upgrade/index.md

 #### Update Gluu Schema Files

-    To upgrade gluu server 3.1.0 to 3.1.1, Gluu schema files needs to be updated.
-    Gluu Schema files can be found [here](https://github.com/GluuFederation/community-edition-setup/tree/master/schema) to update.
+  For the OpenLDAP to be able to accomodate new attributes attributes added to some entries in 3.1.1, its schema files needs to be updated.
+The recent schema files can be found [here](https://github.com/GluuFederation/community-edition-setup/tree/master/schema).
+Following the next step will upgrade the schema:

 11. Navigate to `/opt/gluu/schema/openldap` directory